Derived categories of Fano threefolds and degenerations: A boundary divisor

 \begin{proof} For~$d \ge 3$ the stack~$\tMF_{\sY_d}$ is an open substack in the relative Hilbert scheme of rational curves of degree~$d - 1$ over the stack~$\MF_{\sY_d}$ of del Pezzo threefolds of degree~$d$.
 Its connectedness and smoothness follow from Theorem~\ref{thm:mf-x-y} and Lemma~\ref{lem:hilbert-smooth}.

 Let~$d = 2$.
-Every del Pezzo threefold~$Y$ of degree~$2$ is a quartic hypersurface in the weighted projective space~$\P(1,1,1,1,2)$ (see, e.g., \cite[Theorem~1.2(ii)]{KP22}), which can be thought of as a cone in~$\P^{10}$ over the second Veronese embedding~$\P^3 \hookrightarrow \P^9$.
+Since Lemma~\ref{lem:hilbert-smooth} fails for ramification lines, see Remark~\ref{rem:f1-sing}, we argue differently.
+Every smooth del Pezzo threefold~$Y$ of degree~$2$ is a quartic hypersurface in the weighted projective space~$\P(1,1,1,1,2)$ (see, e.g., \cite[Theorem~1.2(ii)]{KP22}), which can be thought of as a cone in~$\P^{10}$ over the second Veronese embedding~$\P^3 \hookrightarrow \P^9$.
 The Hilbert scheme~$\rF_1^\circ(\P(1,1,1,1,2))$ of curves~\mbox{$C \subset \P(1,1,1,1,2)$} of degree~$1$ with respect to the generator of the class group~$\Cl(\P(1,1,1,1,2))$ (i.e., of degree~$2$ in the ambient~$\P^{10}$) not passing through the singular point of the cone has the following structure: the projection from the vertex of the cone maps any such curve~$C$ isomorphically onto a line in~$\P^3$ (which under the second Veronese embedding becomes a conic in~$\P^9$), the preimage of this line in~$\P(1,1,1,1,2)$ is~$\P(1,1,2)$, i.e., a quadratic cone in~$\P^3 \subset \P^{10}$, and the curve~$C$ is a hyperplane section of this quadratic cone.
-Thus, the Hilbert scheme~$\rF_1^\circ(\P(1,1,1,1,2))$ is an open subset in a projective space bundle over~$\Gr(2,4)$, hence it is smooth and connected.
-Furthermore, the Hilbert scheme of pairs~$C \subset Y$ is an open subscheme in a projective bundle over~$\rF_1^\circ(\P(1,1,1,1,2))$, hence it is also smooth and connected.
+Thus, the Hilbert scheme~$\rF_1^\circ(\P(1,1,1,1,2))$ is an open subscheme in a projective space bundle over~$\Gr(2,4)$, hence it is smooth and connected.
+Furthermore, the Hilbert scheme of pairs~$C \subset Y$ is an open subscheme in a projective space bundle over~$\rF_1^\circ(\P(1,1,1,1,2))$, hence it is also smooth and connected.
 Finally, the moduli stack~$\tMF_{\sY_2}$ is the quotient stack of this smooth and connected scheme by the automorphism group of the weighted projective space, hence it is smooth and connected.

 Finally, let~$d = 1$.
-Every $1$-nodal del Pezzo threefold~$Y$ of degree~$1$ is a sextic hypersurface in the weighted projective space~$\P(1,1,1,2,3)$ (see, e.g., \cite[Theorem~1.2(i)]{KP22}) and the position of the node~$y_0 \in Y$ is constrained to the complement of the line~$\P(2,3) \subset \P(1,1,1,2,3)$.
+Every $1$-nodal del Pezzo threefold~$Y$ of degree~$1$ is a sextic hypersurface in the weighted projective space~$\P(1,1,1,2,3)$ (see, e.g., \cite[Theorem~1.2(i)]{KP22}) and the position of the node~$y_0 \in Y$ is constrained to the complement of the line~$\P(2,3) \subset \P(1,1,1,2,3)$, (see, e.g., \cite[Proposition~2.2(ii)]{KP22}).
 Therefore, the Hilbert scheme of pairs~$y_0 \in Y$ is an open subscheme in a projective space bundle over~$\P(1,1,1,2,3) \setminus \P(2,3)$, hence it is smooth and connected.
 The moduli stack~$\bMF_{\sY_1}^{(1)}$ of $1$-nodal del Pezzo threefolds of degree~$1$ is the quotient stack of this smooth and connected scheme by the automorphism group of the weighted projective space, hence it is smooth and connected.